Electric vs. Pneumatic Actuators

 Advantages

-• Lower cost on a moderate scale
+• Lower cost of implementation

 • Lower maintenance than pneumatic systems as there are no air lines to rupture